Will-McBurney/cs4730-sp24-uva.github.io/quests.md

 ### Setup and GitHub Classroom
 {: .no_toc }

-* One member of your team should accept the GitHub Classroom assignment at [https://classroom.github.com/a/lSFanMG-](https://classroom.github.com/a/lSFanMG-) and name the repo the name of your game.
+* One member of your team should accept the GitHub Classroom assignment at **link forthcoming** and name the repo the name of your game.
 * I expect your team to use good development practices with git, branching, etc.
 * You can use any frameworks/libraries that you find available.
 Make sure to cite them!

 ### Project Check #1